Home » Rome » Bioparco Rome

 With this ticket, you get direct admission to the Rome Zoo, where you can see the various animal exhibits of Bears, Rhinos, Elephants, and Giraffes and attend the feeding sessions.

-But to enjoy these exhibits and activities, you must make reservations at the reservation desk at the entrance, even though they are included in your ticket.
+Even though these exhibits and activities are included in your ticket, you must make reservations at the reservation desk at the entrance to enjoy them.

 • Reptiles: 60 minutes before the park closes.